Introduction

 - Recycle Metal Parts

-- Reach out to your local recycling center to check if they accept grills and metal components.
+- Check with your local recycling center to see if they accept grills and metal components.

 - Deliver the metal parts to the recycling center or arrange for a pickup if available.